jsbien/tmp/specification_of_phase_5.md

 I have reviewed the output of `segment-all` and noticed a lot of speckles recognized erroneusly as characters.
 I have marked them by hand in the log files and in this phase we will convert my notes to the form suitable for further processing.
-This means:

-1. the relevant log files will be edited and new version created with the new time-stamp

-2. speckles images will be copied to the a separate directory for additional inspection

-3. speckles information will be retrieved from the appropriate CVS files and copies to new CVS file.
+This is to be done by a Python script named `collect-speckles.py`.

-I have made also other notes in the log file which for the time being should be just preserved.
+I have made also some other notes in the log file which for the time being should be just preserved.

 # Script specification #

-The Python script is to be named `collect-specles.py`, it takes one argument in the form of a directory name.
+## Objective ##
+ Process logs to identify speckles and handle them appropriately:

+  * Update log files with modified content.
+  * Move speckle images to a new directory (`speckles`) for further inspection.
+  * Append speckle-related data to a new CSV file (`speckles.csv`), called later speckle index+.

+## Inputs #
+  *  A directory name is passed as an argument.
-In this directory a subdirectory `speckles` is to be created.
-It will contain the index `speckles.csv` and the speckles image files.
+  *  Subdirectories within this directory contain `.log` files to be processed.
+They contain also the index files and so called snippets graphic files, which are used by the script in the way described below..

-The subdirectories of the argument directory are searched for log files containing at least one `-` character.
-The list of the logs found is sorted alphabetically, then for every log the following operations are be performed.
+## Outputs
+  *  The output of the script will be placed in the directory passed as the argument, in the subdirectory `speckles` and the file `speckles.csv`
+  *  Updated logs will be placed in the directory of the original log .

-## Actions for a specific log file ##
+##  Processing ##

+*        Identify .log files containing speckle identifiers (indicated by "-").

+	Search for "-" only in in the proper content of the logs, i.e. ignoring the metadata, namely
+	* the first line (a header)
+    * the last line (a time stamp)
+	* optional lines after `Invalid strips (no letterboxes):`

+	The syntax of the content line is the following:

+`	<line numer>:<space><letterboxes count><space><optional speckle idemtifiers and other comments>`

+* Extract, if present, the speckle identifiers.

-First, the context of the `-` character is to be analized as we have two types of speckle identifiers. `-` can preceed a number or the letter `l`.
-The constructs `-<number>` may occur several times in a line with or without the spaces between them.
+The character `-` can preceed a number (we call it numerical identifier) or the letter `l` (we call it line identifier).
+The numerical identifiers may occur several times in a line with or without the spaces between them and be interspersed with some other notes.
 Here are some examples:

     1: 1 -l
 	1: 30 -22-24
     3: 44 -38

-If the log contains both `-l` and `-<number>`, we start processing with `-<number`.
-The number refers to the letterbox in th specified line.

-### Actions for a specific numeric speckle identifier ###

-For a numeric speckle identifier (e.g., `-01`), the script should:
-1. Extract the identifier and locate the corresponding image file.
-2. Find the matching row(s) in the original `.csv` file based on:
-   - Table ID (from the log or file name).
-   - Line and box number inferred from the speckle.
-3. Append the exact matching rows to `speckles.csv`.

-Hence `-38` in the line `3: 44 -38` in the log
-`m01-2024-11-30-12-54.log` refers to the file `m01.tiff_line_003_box_038.png` in the same directory, the file is to be moved to the `speckles` directory mentioned above.
-Additionally it refers to the line

-    001 l 3 b 38;file:Augezdecki-01_PT08_402.djvu?djvuopts=&page=1&highlight=2178,571,2,115;Augezdecki-01_PT08_402 l 3 b 38; ※

-in the file `Augezdecki-01_PT08_402.csv`.
-This line is to be appended to the `speckles.csv` file mentioned above.

-Last but not least, a new log is be written with the speckle identifier place in brackets:

-    3: 44 [-38]

-### Actions for a speckle line identifier ###

-The note `-l` means the line is either just a speckle or contains only speckles.

-For a line-level identifier (e.g., `-l`), the script should:
-1. Identify all rows in the original `.csv` file corresponding to the line number.
-2. Move all related image files (one for each box in the line) to the `speckles` directory.
-3. Copy all matching rows to `speckles.csv`.

-Let's illustrate it with an example of the following fragment of a log

-	Arguments: input_file=masks/m03.tiff, djvu_file=Augezdecki-01b_PT08_404.djvu, output_directory=03

-     1: 1 -l
-     2: 23
-     3: 1

-We move to the `speckles` directory all the files `m03.tiff_line_001_*.png` and we append to `speckles.csv` all the lines from `Augezdecki-01b_PT08_404.csv` starting with `003 l 1`.
-Moreover we have to renumerate lines in the log placing old numbers in the brackets; we place also in brackets the whole line containg `-l`.
-So the new log will contain

-	Arguments: input_file=masks/m03.tiff, djvu_file=Augezdecki-01b_PT08_404.djvu, output_directory=03

-[1: 1 -l]
-    1 [2]: 23
-    2 [3]: 1
+* Convert speckle identifiers to their index form.

+For numerical identifiers it is
+`l <line numer> b <letterbox number>`
+For example "1: 30 -22-24" becomes "l 1 b 22" and "l 1 b 24".

+The line identifiers are just missing the letterbox part, so "1: 1 -l" becomes "l 1".

+* Convert speckle identifiers to their so called here snippet form.

+The form is similar to the index form, but all numbers have 3 digits, insted of space there is underscore, instead of "l" there is "line" and instead of "b" there is ""box".
+So "1: 30 -22-24" becomes "`line_001 box_22`" and "`line_001 box_24`", and "1: 1 -l" becomes "`line_001`".

+* Extract relevant metadata from the log file.

+** The name of the log file has the form `<table-id>-<time stamp>.log`.
+Extract the `table-id` as it will be needed later.  ** The first line of the log contains 3 fields, separated by comma, e.g.
+`Arguments: input_file=masks/m89.tiff,
+djvu_file=Wirzbięta-15_PT11_566.djvu, output_directory=89` Extract the
+base name of the "djvu_file", as it will be neede later; let's call it "table-name".

+* Locate the relevant index file.

+It in the same subdirectory as the log file and has the name `<table-name>.csv`.
+This is the only `csv` file in this directory.

+*Actions for Numeric Speckle Identifiers (-<number>):

+For every speckle id found in the log file do the following:

+Move the corresponding image file. i.e. the file matching the regular expression `*<snippet form>*` to the `speckles` directory.
+Append the corresponding line from the relevant `.csv` file, i.e.the regular expression one matching `*<snippet form>*` to `speckles.csv`.

+There should be only one such line in the index and only such file in the directory.

+Copy the .log file changing the time stamp in its name to the current one.
+Add the time stamp line above the existing one.
+Change the content of the new log by placing the all relevant speckle ids in the brackets.

+*Actions for Line Speckle Identifiers (-l):

+At first process it as a numerical speckle id, the difference is this time the regular expressions can fir more then one line or one file.

+The next step is to modify the log file.
+If the log contained also numerical ids, the new log was already created; if not, create the new log file following the instruction above.
+In the new log put the whole line speckle identifier in brackers and renumber the remining lines.

+Implementation Plan

+    Directory Traversal:
+        Locate .log files containing -.

+    Log Parsing:
+        Extract numeric (-<number>) and line (-l) speckle identifiers.
+        Determine corresponding image and CSV files.

+    File Operations:
+        Move speckle image files to the speckles directory.
+        Update the .log file and write the new version.
+        Append data to speckles.csv.

+    Error Handling:
+        Handle missing files gracefully with appropriate logging.